 You might have more vaginal discharge, so sanitary pads or panty liners could come in handy.
-If the discharge changes colour, smells bad, or smells stronger or more ‘fishy’ than usual, see your midwife or doctor.
+If the discharge changes colour, smells bad, or smells stronger or more ‘fishy’ than usual, see your doctor or midwife.

 You might have a lot of energy.
 People are probably starting to notice that you’re pregnant.
 It might be time to shop for pregnancy bras and maternity or comfortable clothes.

-It’s recommended that women of a healthy weight gain 11-16 kg throughout pregnancy.
-But if you’re pregnant and carrying extra weight, it’s recommended that you gain less – 0-11 kg, depending on your starting weight.
+If you’re overweight or obese, it’s recommended that you gain 11.5 kg or less, depending on your starting weight.
 This will still allow your baby to grow healthily, but limit extra weight gain for you.

-Because women gain weight at different rates and times, it’s important to talk with your midwife or doctor about the best amount of weight gain for you during pregnancy.
+It’s important to talk with your doctor or midwife about the best amount of weight gain for you during pregnancy.
 Your health professional might check your weight at pregnancy appointments.

 Your baby when you’re 17 weeks pregnant